Miami's playoff hopes nosedive as Alabama rises in the latest College Football Playoff rankings

 The crux of this week’s drama comes from — where else? — the SEC.

 Alabama is only two weeks removed from an ugly 24-3 loss at Oklahoma.
-The Tide still got better treatment than Miami, which has two losses by less than a touchdown, both of which, Manuel pointed out, came in the last three weeks.
+The Tide still got better treatment than Miami, which fell 42-38 at Syracuse last week with a spot in the ACC title game at stake.

-He also said Alabama's 6-1 record against winning teams vs. Miami's mark of 4-2 played a factor.

 Also in the SEC, Mississippi was ranked 13th and South Carolina 14th — answering a question of just how deep into the SEC pool the committee was willing to go.
 Neither team has another chance to build its resume.